 After you have acquired a few years of experience as a digital marketer, you may have the opportunity to take on a mid-level role.
 Once again, the exact responsibilities and expectations associated with mid-level digital marketing roles will depend largely on the company that you work for.

 Larger organizations may have a separate mid-level manager for each type of digital marketing.
-On the other hand, smaller businesses may require you to be a “jack of all trades” that oversees multiple types of digital marketing campaigns.
+On the other hand, smaller businesses may require you to be a “jack of all trades” that oversees multiple digital marketing campaigns.

 Obtain a senior-level marketing position